Central Florida Pasture

 As concerned citizens of Sumter County, we are working to inform our neighbors of proposed and active expansion projects by the Heart of Florida Landfill, operated by A.C.M.S.
 Inc. and owned by the Waste Connections company.
 These projects have already, and will continue to have a negative impact on our air, water and soil quality.

 Please join us at the next important meetings.
 Just being there with us shows community officials that we support one another and we care about what is happening in our community.
-You’re encouraged to speak about the odor issues you’ve experienced or your opposition to the proposed Injection Well, but it’s not required.
+You’re encouraged to speak about the odor issues you’ve experienced, your opposition to the proposed Injection Well, or the railroad bringing in more trash from southern counties like Miami Dade and Monroe.
 Your presence alone matters and is appreciated.

 The FDEP received a letter dated October 20, 2025, from A.C.M.S. to withdraw their application to modify the Underground Injection Control (UIC) Class V exploratory well permit for the A.C.M.S Heart of Florida Landfill facility (ACMS).
 A copy of the letter is below.